 Human CK-MB ELISA kit is intended for detecting in vitro quantitative concentrations of creatine kinase MB (CK-MB) in human cell culture supernatant, serum, plasma, other biological fluids and cell lysates.
 This assay has a minimum sensitivity limit of 1.11 ng/ml.

 Creatine kinase (CK) which was previously known as creatine phosphokinase, is an intracellular enzyme that is found in heart, brain and muscles.
 It is known to exit as three different isoenzymes CK-MB, CK-MM and CK-BB.
 CK-MB is most frequently found in the muscles of the heart, CK-MM can be found in the skeletal and voluntary muscles of the body and CK-BB is found in the brain, smooth and involuntary muscles of the body.

-The minimum detection sensitivity level of human CK-MB using this human creatine kinase MB ELISA kit was 1.11 ng/ml.
-The dynamic assay range for this kit is 0.2 – 60.0 ng/ml.
+The minimum detection sensitivity level of creatine kinase MB using this human CK-MB ELISA kit was 1.11 ng/ml.
+The dynamic range for this assay is 0.2 – 60.0 ng/ml.

 - The clinical utility of CK-MB measurement in patients suspected of acute coronary syndrome.
 Clin Chim Acta.
 (2016) 456: 89-92.
 Kim J. and Hashim I.A.

 - Isolated creatine kinase-MB rise with normal cardiac troponins: a strange occurrence with difficult interpretation.
 J Cardiovasc Med (Hagerstown).
 (2011) 12 (10): 736-40.
 Review.
 Ricci F. and De Caterina R.

 - A tale of two biomarkers: the use of troponin and CK-MB in contemporary practice.
 Clin Lab Sci.
 (2010) 23 (3): 134-40.
 Review.
 Saenger A.K.